 - able to work alone and also as part of a team.

 - You will complete a challenging 30-week Initial Officer Training (IOT) course at RAF College Cranwell.

 - This is followed by role-specific training for the job you will be doing.

 - If you join as one of the Specialist Branch officers, such as medical officer (doctor), you will complete a 13-week Specialist Entrant and Re-entrant (SERE) course at RAF College Cranwell.

 - You keep up to date by attending training courses throughout your time in the RAF.

 - There is a clearly defined promotion route from pilot officer to flying officer, flight lieutenant, squadron leader, wing commander and beyond.

 - Your chances of promotion are better if you take further training.

 - Experience in the RAF can be useful for a variety of jobs after you leave.

 For detailed information about the Royal Air Force, phone 0345 605 5555 and visit its website at Royal Air Force to find your nearest recruitment centre.
-The Ministry of Defence website is also useful.

 The following organisations may be able to provide further information.